Samm14s/industrial_robotics_project/README.md

-## Executing a Trajectory with the Franka Robot in Gazebo
+## Executing a Trajectory with the Franka Robot in Gazebo simulation environment
+---
 ## Code Structure

     📁 src/ — C++ nodes and files: